spatialillusions/maplibre-tilepackage-protocol/README.md

 A sample dataset covering Austria can be downloaded from the following link.
 Note that this file is an indexed VTPK and won't display all tiles correctly without modifying Maplibre.

 https://www.data.gv.at/katalog/de/dataset/basemap-at-verwaltungsgrundkarte-vektor-offline-osterreich#resources

+# Supporting my work

+If you like my work and would like to support it, please use https://buymeacoffee.com/spatialillusion